 Documentation is required for ParaYoga® Accredited teacher status:

 •A minimum of 150 teaching hours for ParaYoga® Level II Certified Teacher status (must be ParaYoga-style classes).

-Asana practice requirements: Two years of documented asana practice is required for Level I certification and 3 years of asana for Level II.
-Your home practice needs to consist of at least one half hour three times per week.
+Asana practice requirements: Two years of documented asana practice are required for Level I certification and 3 years of asana for Level II.
+Your home practice needs to consist of at least one half-hour, three times per week.
 You are encouraged to keep a journal to document your practice.
 This journal should be used exclusively for the purpose of recording your practices, not to submit to the ParaYoga® office.
 You will need to submit the Quarterly Hatha Practice Summary forms if you wish to apply for certification.

 Once you begin the process of journaling, fill in each day including those days you do not practice.
 If you do not practice on a given day, simply enter the date and leave the rest blank.
 Describe what you did along with a brief reflection on your experience doing it.
 You might focus on a particular insight, the general quality of the practice itself, or anything that seems relevant about your experience on that given day.
 Don’t force your reflections: they don’t have to be groundbreaking, profound, or even different each time.
 You are encouraged to be honest, straightforward, and practical.